Aliases for DKC1 Gene

 GeneCards Summary for DKC1 Gene

 DKC1 (Dyskerin Pseudouridine Synthase 1) is a Protein Coding gene.
-Diseases associated with DKC1 include dyskeratosis congenita, x-linked and dyskeratosis congenita.
-Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
-GO annotations related to this gene include poly(A) RNA binding and pseudouridine synthase activity.
+Diseases associated with DKC1 include Dyskeratosis Congenita, X-Linked and Dyskeratosis Congenita.
+Among its related pathways are Regulation of Telomerase and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include pseudouridine synthase activity.

 UniProtKB/Swiss-Prot for DKC1 Gene